 Normally, new customers can try out the service free for seven days before their credit or debit card is charged.
 You can cancel before the trial period ends and pay nothing.

 What platforms and devices are supported?

 You can watch content from the service on the official Shudder website if you are on a desktop or notebook PC.
 There are also Shudder apps available for Android and iOS mobile devices.
-Apps are also available on Amazon Fire TV sticks, set-top boxes and Fire OS TVs, along with Roku sticks, set-top boxes, and TVs.
+Apps are also available on Amazon Fire TV sticks, set-top boxes, and Fire OS TVs, along with Roku sticks and TVs.
 In addition, the service is available on the Apple TV set-top box, along with Chromecast dongles and TVs.

 Does Shudder support 4K or 1080p streaming?

 Unfortunately, Shudder does not currently support 4K streaming of movies and TV shows.
 In fact, it doesn’t even support 1080p.
 The official Shudder support site claims that most movies are streamed at 720p resolution, with some at 480p.

 What download speeds are recommended for the service?

 Shudder recommends your internet connection have download speeds of at least 6Mbps for a smooth video streaming experience.

 Does Shudder support downloads of TV shows and movies for offline viewing?